 3. Keep Hope Alive

 Keep your audience attentive by portraying your cause in a creative context, unveiling a new program or a dazzling result due to your work.
 Let your donors know know their contributions have greater results than anticipated.
 Keep them tuned into the hope for something more than what you’ve already promised.
 Giving Tuesday campaigns can offer a platform to achieve this.

 4. Think Matching Gifts

 Finding matching opportunities with current donors and board members can often be accomplished, and best pursued in person.
-It is best not to rely on mailing lists, online fundraising or social media in pursuing major gifts such as matching.
+You certainly cannot rely on mailing lists, online fundraising or social media in pursuing major gifts.
 Look closer to home for matching donors as opposed to relying on large corporations.

 If two or three donors match donations for just one day this creates tremendous opportunity.
 Feature these champions throughout your fundraising campaign in emails, on your donation website and social media pages.

 5. Create Fundraising Videos

 Adding images to your fundraising videos has an even greater affect.
 The pictures will stay in the minds of donors and accompany the story.
 Add an urgent deadline to your fundraising appeal.
 Tell them why time is of the essence, weather it is keeping your program open or providing a tax deduction.